SELECTION OF QUESTIONS AND ANSWERS

 It is noble of you to want to learn chi kung to help your patients.
 But unfortunately this cannot be done over a short period.
 Nowadays many people, especially in the west, start to teach others after they themselves have learnt chi kung, or some gentle exercise pretending to be chi kung, for a few months.
 It is like starting to practise medicine after sitting in a doctor's clinic for a few months observing how he treats patients.

 Chi kung is a profound discipline, involing energy and mind.
-An art that can, among other benefits, help patients to be relieved of their illness where conventional medicine fail, certainly deserves more respect than that implied by thinking its essence can be acquired by merely copying a master's performance.
+An art that can, among other benefits, help patients to be relieved of their illness where conventional medicine fails, certainly deserves more respect than that implied by thinking its essence can be acquired by merely copying a master's performance.

 I offer intensive chi kung courses for foreign students who come to study with me for a few days.
 They will acquire sufficient skills and techniques with which they can competently practise on their own after the course.
-They have to practise for at least a few months before they can enjoy lasting effects, and a few years before thinking of teacbing others.
+They have to practise for at least a few months before they can enjoy lasting effects, and a few years before thinking of teaching others.

 I have been practicing meditation for the past 3 years and I find that when I miss a few days I feel drained of most of my energy.
 Not just physically, but emotionally and mentally as well.